BenyamWorku/whisperlinkOOP/README.md

 ## Challenges

-During the development of WhisperLink, we encountered several challenges:
+During the development of WhisperLink, I encountered several challenges:

 1. **Encryption Implementation**: Attempts to integrate OpenSSL and libsodium for message encryption were unsuccessful.
 OpenSSL didn't work as expected, and libsodium faced issues even with hardcoded keys.
 Implementing robust encryption remains a priority for future development to ensure secure communication.